 Pro tip: Make sure you have GPS!
 I use my cell phone a lot, but sometimes connectivity is an issue.
 Having your own GPS unit on you can be a lifesaver.

 (Check out this review for a Garmin GPS Navigator if you’re thinking of investing in your own unit).

 Road Trip Perks

 Salty snacks.
 Unexpected roadside attractions.
 Going back and forth between Rihanna songs and This American Life episodes.
-Road trips are awesome.
+Once you’ve packed your road trip essentials and filled up with gas, they are awesome.

 Doing Something You Never thought You Could

 The thought of driving in another country can be intimidating.
 You have to go through the rules of the road, get ahold of a rental car, learn local parking etiquette, and stay out of trouble.
 Navigating can be quirky even with GPS (hello mystery highway outside of Montreal).
 But after you’ve done all that, you feel kind of amazing.
-Some countries are easier than others, and there are absolutely places I would not attempt driving, but even the easiest places can be exhilarating.
+Some countries are easier than others (renting a car in Azerbaijan was on the difficult side), and there are absolutely places I would not attempt driving, but even the easiest places can be exhilarating.